christian-open-source-initiative/christian-open-source-initiative.github.io/content/projects/enlighten.md

 title = "Enlighten"
-description = "An AI Image Generator" template = "projects.html"
+description = "An AI Image Generator" template = "markdown.html"

 [extra]
 image_path="img/sea.jpg"
 +++

-## Enlighten v2: An AI Based Image Renderer
+## Enlighten: An AI Based Quote Image Renderer
+### Generating Images One at a Time

 A Python based script for massive rendering of quotes on top of text.
 AI used for placing quote blocks on images